-Easter is just over a week away and while I do focus most of our attention on the real reason why we celebrate Easter to my kids, I also enjoy some of the fun activities as well, including providing both my children with frugal and intentional Easter baskets.
+Easter is almost here and while I do focus most of our attention on the real reason why we celebrate Easter to my kids, I also enjoy some of the fun activities as well, including providing both my children with frugal and intentional Easter baskets.

-Next week my kids will attend an Easter egg hunt, dye some eggs, visit the bunny statues displayed on the Plaza and they will also receive a small Easter basket.
+Soon my kids will attend an Easter egg hunt, dye some eggs at home, visit the bunny statues displayed on the Plaza and they will also receive a small Easter basket.

 Just like at Christmas where we do give small gifts in stockings, my kids will also get a few things in an Easter basket.
 I know some may disagree with this, but both my husband and I received small baskets when we were kids and I love the tradition.